saba-kauser/todoList/README.md

 # PostMan Collection
-  Attached a postman collection json file with APIs to test the data replace the localhost url and respective IDs while testing each API NOTE : 1. the start date has to be earlier than the due date , the date format is MM/DD/YYYY
+  Attached a postman collection json file with APIs to test the data replace the localhost url and respective IDs while testing each API
+1. the start date has to be earlier than the due date , the date format is MM/DD/YYYY
 2. the paramater for the sorting are - dueDate, sortDate and doneDate